Top brokers Aussies use to invest in stocks and ETFs

 “In fact, the 10 most popular investments within Pearler are all ETFs.
 To us, this indicates that more and more Australians are choosing to tune out the noise, buy the market, and passively invest for the long term.”

-As can be seen from the chart below, the most popular ETF amongst our Australian user base was Vanguard’s Australian Shares Index (ASX: VAS), followed by Vanguard’s MSCI Index International Shares (ASX: VGS) and iShares’ Core S&P 500 ETF (ASX: IVV).
-For the first time, these rankings have changed, with IVV rising in popularity, moving from fifth place to third.
+As can be seen from the chart below, the most popular ETF amongst our Australian user base was Vanguard’s Australian Shares Index ETF (ASX: VAS), followed by the MSCI Index International Shares ETF (ASX: VGS) and iShares’ Core S&P 500 ETF (ASX: IVV).
+These rankings remain unchanged from the previous year, however the gap between VAS and the rest of the ETFs has shrunk quite significantly.

-It’s easy to see why VAS remains a popular choice for Australian investors, as this ETF tracks the ASX 300, making it a good choice for investors looking to diversify and balance their portfolio while still focusing on Australian shares.
+That being said, it’s easy to see why VAS remains a popular choice for Australian investors, as this ETF seeks to track the return of the ASX 300, making it a good option for investors looking to diversify and balance their portfolio while still focusing on Australian shares.

 VGS also tends to be a popular ETF for Australian investors looking to diversify their portfolio, as it provides exposure to many of the world’s biggest companies listed in developed countries, and is exposed to fluctuating values of foreign currencies.

-At the same time, IVV tends to be popular with investors seeking exposure to US markets, as this ETF seeks to track the investment results of the 500 largest US stocks by market capitalisation.
+At the same time, IVV tends to be popular with investors seeking exposure to US markets, as this ETF seeks to track the performance of the 500 largest US stocks by market capitalisation.

 Track all your investments in one place with Sharesight